GSA-TTS/FAC-transition-site/src/_collections/walkthrough/10-pdf.md

 ### Remove all Personally Identifiable Information (PII)

-PII includes but is not limited to Social Security Numbers, account numbers, vehicle identification numbers, copies of canceled checks, student names, dates of birth, personal addresses or personal phone numbers.
+PII includes but is not limited to Social Security Numbers, account numbers, vehicle identification numbers, copies of canceled checks, student names, dates of birth, personal addresses, or personal phone numbers.